drackp2m/set-online/README.md

 - 👹 Apollo Studio on https://localhost:3000/graphql
 - 🧜🏻‍♀️ Frontend on https://localhost:4200

+## Certificates

+This project has been designed to work with self-signed certificates in a development environment.

+To create these certificates execute the command `./utils/generate-ssl.sh`.
+Now, restart the Docker container (or the application launch command).

 ## Migrations

 Using the mikro-orm migration system, three `npm` commands are available: